 Although perishing in the gas chamber, she did not perish in the Church’s memory.
 Survivors of the war who had known her would again and again draw attention to the ideas, insights and activities of the maverick nun who had spent so many years coming to the aid of people in desperate straights.
 Soon after the end of World War II, essays and books about her began appearing, in French and Russia.
 A Russian film, “Mother Maria,” was made in 1982.
 There have been two biographies in English and little by little the translation and publication in English of her most notable essays.
 A 22-page bibliography of Mother Maria-related writings has been assembled by Dr. Kristi Groberg.

-Controversial in life, Mother Maria remains a subject of contention to this day, a fact which may explain the slowness of the Orthodox Church in adding her to the calendar of saints.
+Controversial in life, Mother Maria remains a subject of contention to this day, a fact which may explain the slowness of the Orthodox Church in adding her to the calendar of saints; her day of commemoration is 20 July.
 While clearly she lived a life of heroic virtue and is among the martyrs of the twentieth century, her verbal assaults on nationalistic and tradition-bound forms of religious life still raise the blood pressure of many Orthodox Christians.
 Mother Maria remains an indictment of any form of Christianity that seeks Christ chiefly inside church buildings.

 The main part of this essay is the introduction to Mother Maria Skobtsova: Essential Writings, published by Orbis Books.
 The principal source of biographical material used in this text is Fr.
 Serge Hackel’s book, Pearl of Great Price, published in Britain by Darton Longman & Todd and, in America, by St. Vladimir’s Seminary Press.